SAIMANIKESH/Backend/README.md

 👉 All request & response bodies are properly typed

-👉 Created three separate DB collections called users, posts, comments & stored the data in the appropriate DB collection.
+👉 Created three separate DB collections called users, posts, comments & stored the data in the appropriate DB collection

-👉 User growth metrics and trip analytics
+👉 Added bonus feature Pagination and Sorting to fetch data in efficient way

-👉 Created a video for smooth experience.
+👉 Created a video for smooth experience to run the project

 ## <a name="quick-start" style='text-decoration:none;'> 🚀 Quick Start</a>